 Workers’ compensation is mandatory in North Carolina, meaning employers must provide coverage for their employees.
 However, one important aspect of workers’ compensation that some injured workers are unfamiliar with is subrogation.

-Contact Collier Law today for help with your workers’ compensation claim and benefits.
+Contact a workers’ comp lawyer at Collier Law today for help with your workers’ compensation claim and benefits.

 What is a Subrogation Claim?

 Subrogation is defined as the substitution of a person or group by another in respect to a debt or insurance claim, accompanied by the transfer of any associated rights and duties.
 Subrogation may exist in workers’ compensation claims where an employee is injured on the job due to a negligent third party.